BaguaSys/tutorials/src/more-optimizations/bagua-net.md

 > The data comes from the real 128 V100 ImageNet training.
 The throughput increase brought by Bagua-Net is 11% to 68%.
 -->

-To enable bagua-net, you only need to pass the `--enable-bagua-net` argument in `bagua.distributed.launch` or `bagua.distributed.run`.
+To enable Bagua-Net, you only need to pass the `--enable-bagua-net` argument in `bagua.distributed.launch` or `bagua.distributed.run`.
 No code change in your training script.

+> It worth noting that you can even use `bagua.distributed.launch` or `bagua.distributed.run` with `--enable-bagua-net` argument to launch PyTorch-DDP jobs to improve the training throughput without migrating your code to Bagua.

 <!--
 ## Enable Bagua-Net